Site logo

 Frequently Asked Questions

-What is the difference between an otolaryngologist and an audiologist?
+What is the difference between an ENT doctor and a general practitioner?

 AvaliaMed 2023 Copyright